top of page

 Pelvic Tension and Its Consequences

 The pelvis serves as a foundational structure for the upper body, providing support and stability.
 It's also a hub for numerous muscles and ligaments that facilitate movement.
 When walking on an incline, such as a beach, the body leans slightly to one side to maintain balance.
 This lean, although subtle, requires the muscles on one side of the pelvis to work harder, potentially leading to overuse and tightness.
-Over time, this can result in muscle imbalances and tension that may not only cause discomfort but also affect overall posture and gait.
+Over time, this tension can affect posture and gait, contributing to chronic low back pain and limited range of motion.
+Left unaddressed, these issues may require specialized care like spinal manipulation or other forms of chiropractic treatment.

 Impact on the Sacroiliac Joint